Table of Contents

 - Integrated terminal and Git support

-- IntelliSense for smart code suggestions
+- IntelliSense for innovative code suggestions

 Other great code editors include Sublime Text and Atom, but VS Code remains the most popular choice due to its performance and features.